Wibbling Rivalry

 "Wibbling Rivalry" is a single released under the name "Oas*s" by the Fierce Panda record label in 1995.
 It is a recording of John Harris (working for NME at the time) interviewing brothers Noel and Liam Gallagher of Oasis on 7 April 1994, on the verge of their commercial breakthrough.
-The interview is famous for featuring a violent argument between the brothers over an incident that occurred a few months prior in which Liam incited a drunken brawl on board an overnight ferry to the Netherlands, which resulted in the entire band (apart from Noel, who was not involved) being arrested and deported.

 The title is a play on the expression sibling rivalry with the word wibble, and was chosen by Fierce Panda co-founder and former NME journalist Simon Williams, whose choice of title puns featured on other releases on the label.
+The single's cover features English underworld figures Ronnie and Reggie Kray.

 The single contains a 'Liam Track' featuring predominantly Liam's use of profanities and a 'Noel Track' featuring Noel.
 "Wibbling Rivalry" holds the record as the highest-charting interview release in the UK Singles Chart, reaching number 52 on 25 November 1995.

-The single's cover features English underworld figures Ronnie and Reggie Kray.
+Content

+The interview is famous for featuring a violent argument between the brothers over an incident that occurred a few months prior.
+Sometime in early February 1994, Oasis was scheduled to perform for the first time outside of the U.K. at the Paradiso Club in Amsterdam.
+Executives from Sony Music, whom Oasis had recently signed a contract with, were to be in the audience.
+Liam incited a drunken brawl on board the overnight ferry from Manchester.
+The entire band (apart from Noel, who was not involved) was arrested and deported.

+Noel expresses embarrassment over the incident and insists Oasis should be known for their music rather than any off-stage controversies, which the press reported on extensively at the time.
+At one point he becomes so frustrated he leaves, but continues the argument yelling from the bathroom.

+Liam mocks Noel by imitating his mannerisms and brushes the ferry incident off.
+He and Harris point to previous rock bands such as the Sex Pistols and The Rolling Stones whose violent behavior gave them “an edge” and drummed up public interest in their music.